p-bakker/rhino/docs/_docs/scopes_and_contexts.md

 ---
-title: "Rhino scopes and contexts"
+title: "Scopes and contexts"
 ---
-# Rhino scopes and contexts
+# Scopes and contexts
 {: .no_toc }

 {: .fs-6 .fw-300 }